luau-lang/luau/rfcs/syntax-static-imports.md

 ### Syntax: Basic form

-The most basic form gives only the expression which resolves statically to the module path:
+The most basic form consists of a module path, which is an expression that indicates what module should be imported.

 ```Lua
 import from "foo/bar/baz"